Layr-Labs/eigenlayer-rewards-updater/README.md

-# payment-updater
+# rewards-updater

-Generates proofs for posting payments to chain that stakers and operators can claim.
+Generates proofs for posting rewards to chain that stakers and operators can claim.

 ## Building